aproeme/pattools/README.md

 #### Plotting communication ratio deltas

-When comparing two partitioning options you can plot the difference between the two as followsa:
+When comparing two partitioning options you can plot the difference between the two as follows:
 ```
 python patmat.py -i mosaic-data.csv -n 128 -m delta -s mosaic2-data -o mosaic-delta.png
 ```

+#### Plotting very large communication graphs

+For very large communication graphs you can coarsen the plot to plot only the inter-node communications metric by adding the `-c` flag.